-JOURNALISM 2: NEWSMAGAZINE HONORS Course #1660
+JOURNALISM 2: NEWSMAGAZINE HONORS

-Full year
+Course #1660

-This course introduces students to the fundamentals of journalism.
+Full year Credit: 1.0 This course introduces students to the fundamentals of journalism.
 Emphasis is placed on interviewing, writing, editing, assessing the audience, and meeting deadlines.
 Units of study include responsibilities and ethics, Associated Press style, interviewing, news writing, feature writing, and page design.
 All final story assignments must be typed, and the culminating activity is a feature story spread.
 This course is intended as a practical application of newspaper/newsmagazine news gathering and writing techniques, not as an analysis of the media.

 Prerequisite: No course prerequisite required.
-However, there is an application and interview process required.
 Open to grades 11 and 12.